Find a Park

 Cedar Key Museum State Park

 Picturesque Cedar Key, on Florida's Gulf Coast, was a thriving port city and railroad connection during the 19th century.
-The museum contains exhibits that depict its colorful history during that era.
-Part of the collection is sea shells and Indian artifacts collected by Saint Clair Whitman, the founder of the first museum in Cedar Key.
+The museum contains exhibits that depict its colorful history during that era, featuring sea shells and Indian artifacts collected by St. Clair Whitman, the founder of the first museum.

 12231 S.W.
 166 Court

 Explore a complex of Native American mounds and get a glimpse into Florida’s past.
 A National Historic Landmark, this 61-acre, pre-Columbian, Native American site has burial mounds, temple/platform mounds, a plaza area and a substantial midden.

 Crystal River FL 34428

 Dade Battlefield Historic State Park